 25 Years of NES Part 22: Final Fantasy

-Final Fantasy, the title is of course ironic now considering the more than dozen sequels and spin-offs in the Final Fantasy series today, but at the time, according to video game legend, Final Fantasy was SquareSoft’s last gasp as an early game studio so the title was apt.
+Final Fantasy has a title which is of course ironic now considering the more than dozen sequels and spin-offs in the Final Fantasy series today, but at the time of its release, according to video game legend, Final Fantasy was SquareSoft’s last gasp as an early game studio, so the title was apt.
 It is a little hard to look at this primitive game now and see the progressive title it was at the time.
-Compared to its NES competitors Final Fantasy had some innovative features.
+However, compared to its NES competitors Final Fantasy had some innovative features.

-Taking a page, or more, from D&D Final Fantasy lets the player choose his party from a small stable of jobs.
+Taking a page or more from D&D, Final Fantasy lets the player choose his party from a small stable of available jobs.
 These jobs are FF most brilliant feature.
 By tying different combinations of jobs, the player can replay this game numerous times and get a vastly different experience.
-The jobs are:
+Those jobs are:

 - Fighter: the meat shield.
 One of the most important classes.
-He can use all the good armor and weapons, but he gets not magic.
-Because the way game has the enemies attack (50% of the hits go to the party leader, 25% to the number 2 guy and 12% each for the last two spots) having a Fighter or two at the top of your party can let you go for a long time with the pair of meat shields eating the majority of the hits
+He can use all the good armor and weapons, but he gets no magic, at least not to start.
+Because the way game has the enemies attack (50% of the hits go to the party leader, 25% to the number 2 guy and 12% each for the last two spots) having a Fighter or two at the top of your party can let you go for a long time with the pair of meat shields eating the majority of the hits.

 - BlMage: Pure magical damage.
 This little guy is death on a larger scale than the Fighter or the BlBelt, hampered only by the number of charges he has for his spells.
-Most of the bosses are beaten by repeated blasts of Lit2, the BLMage is the best choice for boss killing until you acquire some items that cast Lit2 when used
+Most of the battles are beaten by blasts of Lit2, the BLMage is the best choice for clearing mobs until you acquire some items that cast Lit2 when used.

 - WhMage: the healer and undead killer, the WhMage has its uses, but it is not necessary.
 Yes, the WhMage is unnecessary.
-S/He is not useless, but the goal for most battles should be to get out as fast as possible, and the WhMage has no good damaging options, as well as being fragile.
-Some money can be saved with the WhMage’s healing magic, but not enough to offset the loss of damage.
-Still, adding one, but not more, is not a bad choice
+S/He is not useless, but the goal for most battles should be to get out as fast as possible, and the WhMage has few good damaging options, as well as being fragile.
+Some money can be saved with the WhMage’s healing magic, but likely not enough to offset the loss of damage.
+Still, adding one, but not more, is not a terrible choice.

-- RdMage: Jack of all trades.
+- RdMage: Jack of all trades, master of none.
 In the first half of the game, the RdMage is great.
-He deals and absorbs all most as much damage as a Fighter as well as matching the casting ability of the BlMage and WhMage.
-As the game goes on his abilities become less and less impressive.
-He is much better early than late, but is still a good addition
+He deals and absorbs all most as much damage as a Fighter as well as almost matching the casting ability of the BlMage and WhMage.
+As the game goes on his abilities become less and less impressive; the RdMage does not get access to higher level spells, armor or weapons.
+He is much better early than late, but is still a good addition.

 - Thief: He combines the damage and armor limitations of the RdMage with the spell casting ability of the Fighter.
 The Thief is just not very good.
 He does get the most significant change in class to Ninja.
 The Ninja gets some good spell casting and better equipment.
 The Thief has many disadvantages but no advantages.

 There is a class change about halfway through the game, but most of the classes just become slightly stronger versions of the original class.
-Except, of course, the Ninja who makes the Thief fairly useful.
+More spells, more equipment, few substantive changes.
+Except, of course, the Ninja who makes the Thief useful.

 The game’s quest is simple, but significantly more involved than Dragon Warrior’s.
-After you pick your 4 Warriors of Light, then you must defeat the 4 elemental fiends who are killing the world to relight the Crystal.
+After you pick your four Warriors of Light, then you must defeat the four elemental fiends who are killing the world to relight the Crystals.
 By the end, the story morphs into one about a time loop and an infinitely repeating quest.
 Luckily, the translation is quite good by NES standards, though it is sometimes still hard to figure out exactly what is going on.

 Unless you already know the game inside and out, Final Fantasy is also very hard.
-One thing that is not really a flaw but is annoying is wasted attacks.
+The most annoying thing is wasted attacks.
 If you have a character attack an enemy that is already dead, then instead of moving to the next target, like nearly every game sense, it tells you that your attack was “ineffective.”
 I cannot help but imagine the warriors blindly wailing on imp corpses.
 Then there are the long dungeons, with tons of both random encounters and triggers that cause battles with every step, plus chests that are designed to be empty.
 Half the game seems designed to frustrate the player.

-None of these flaws really makes the game unplayable, and most of them are fixed in later versions, but it does make Final Fantasy a significantly flawed game.
+None of these flaws really makes the game unplayable, and many of them are fixed in later versions, but it does make Final Fantasy a significantly flawed game.
 For people with no nostalgia for FF on the NES or for NES RPGs I would recommend the GBA or PSP versions of the game.
-I you did play this game, and then I recommend giving it a replay in its original form, its well worth the repeat experience.
+If you did play this game back in its day, then I recommend giving it a replay in its original form; its well worth the repeat experience.